ba0f3/odbcn.nim/CONTRIBUTING.md

 # Testing

 `inttests/odbc.nim` contains integration tests that are not executed by CI.
 These must be executed locally.
+The convenience `run_full_test.sh` script runs both integration tests and unit tests.

 It's recommended to use `unixodbc` as Driver Manager, `freetds` as ODBC driver and SQL Server in a Docker container to run the integration tests.
 The tests